-In partnership with the East Side Boxing Club, the Punch ‘n’ Munch program works to combat food insecurity and teach nutrition education to East Van youth aged 13-19 attending the East Side Boxing Club’s after-school boxing training program.
+In partnership with the East Side Boxing Club, Good Food for All works to combat food insecurity and teach nutrition education to East Van youth aged 13-19 attending the Eastside After School Program.

 - Healthy food pantry staples

 Good Food for All delivers nutritionally complete pre- and post-workout snacks directly to the boxing gym 5 times a week.
 A complete snack includes fresh fruit and vegetables, a protein, a carb, and a snack to take home.
 For many youth in the after school boxing program, the snacks they receive are the first ‘meal’ they eat all day.

 All fresh snacks are vegetarian.
 Good Food for All makes a concerted effort to serve whole organic foods that are low in added sugar and sodium.
 We also support local farmers and businesses.

 The food pantry was established at the boxing club to bridge the food gap between program days.
 Youth can discretely access the food pantry on an as-needed basis.
 Today, the food pantry is stocked with semi- and non-perishable breakfast, lunch, and dinner items.
 Staples include oatmeal, granola, tuna, rice, trail mix, peanut butter, apples, oranges, pears, and mac and cheese.
 Our food pantry staples only include items we ourselves would eat and serve our children: Cuppa Noodles have no place here!